Carrie Fancett Pagels writes “romantic”

 account of these ancestors’ journey to colonial America.
 That manuscript and three book proposal is

 out on submission.
-As the administrator and contributor for
+As the a

 the group blog “Colonial Quills” (http://colonialquills.blogspot.com) I love seeing us get out more